zqlyz/dotfiles/README.md

 ```
 :CocInstall coc-cpp coc-json
 ```
-## Remember use the font "Source Code Pro nerd-font" for terminal.
+## Remember use the font "FiraCode nerd font" for terminal.